 3. Torture your feet for your own good

-228 Peace Memorial Park is a nice park with a difficult name that can be found right next to Chiang Kai-Shek’s pompous grave monument.
-This is the place where a group of civilians trying to protest the growing government corruption was shot by police officers on 28 February of 1947.
-To alleviate this historic pain, the park was turned into a symbol of peace 50 years later, and that’s what it still is today.
-Under the beautiful old trees and pavilions, street musicians play their songs and locals gather to flee the daily urban rat race.
-Somewhere in the middle of the park though, is Heaven Road: a podiatric path with a criminally inappropriate name.
-It consists of oval, upwards facing stones ending in a point, and according to the acupunctural map next to it, you’re meant to walk it barefoot.
+228 Peace Memorial Park is a nice park with a difficult name that can be found right next to Chiang Kai-Shek’s pompous monument.
+This is where a group of civilians protesting government corruption was shot by police officers on 28 February of 1947.
+To alleviate the historic pain this massacre caused, the park was turned into a symbol of peace 50 years later, and that’s what it still is today.
+Under the beautiful old trees and pavilions, street musicians play their songs and locals gather to flee the urban rat race.
+Somewhere in the middle of the park is Heaven Road: a podiatric path with a criminally inappropriate name.
+It consists of oval, upwards facing stones, and according to the acupunctural map next to it, you’re meant to walk it barefoot.

 “I personally suspect the Taiwanese to have constructed this path just in order to be able to laugh at a couple of dumb Westerners hurting themselves – while they sit around leisurely eating a sandwich.”

-The stimulation of no less than 41 different pressure points in the soles of your feet should improve a whole list of physical problems – from a runny nose to a painful butthole.
+The stimulation of no less than 41 different pressure points in the soles of your feet should improve a whole list of physical problems – from a runny nose to a painful bum.
 Sadly, every step you take on this footpath to hell is excruciating torture and vastly overpowers the inconvenience of most known, non-fatal diseases.
 I personally suspect the Taiwanese to have constructed this path just in order to be able to laugh at a couple of dumb Westerners hurting themselves – while they sit around leisurely eating a sandwich.
-But hey, if you’re really looking for a miracle to get rid of that dirty STD, you can always give it a try.
-There’s more to see here than in Lourdes at least.
+But hey, if you’re really looking for a miracle to get rid of that filthy STD of yours, you can always give it a try.
+At least you’ll get a nice trip out of it.

-Because I often travel alone, I really like hostels.
-You won’t get me into a dorm anymore – I’m too old to be sleeping next to four snoring, piss-drunk Germans these days – but having my own little room is always cosy.
-This way I can be social when I feel like it, but I can also isolate myself from the cruel world we live in when my contempt for today’s society reaches the appropriate level.
-During my time in Taipei I stayed in Star Hostel – most likely the best hostel I’ve ever visited.
+While in Taipei I stayed in Star Hostel – most likely the best hostel I’ve ever visited.
 It’s located on the fourth floor of an apartment building, in a little street full of restaurants and shops.
 After checking in, you leave your shoes in the lobby.
 In exchange you’ll get a couple of snug slippers to help everything stay clean.
 They’ve also constructed a couple of large wooden structures with multiple floors in the common rooms, and stuffed them with fluffy pillows for you to dose on throughout the day.
 The staff is young, enthusiastic and hilariously witty.
-You’ll get a different kind of free and fresh breakfast every day, and a couple of times a week they take out the Switch for a very intense Mario Kart tournament.
+You’ll get a different kind of free and fresh breakfast every day, and a couple of times a week they take out the Nintendo Switch for a super intense Mario Kart tournament.
 If you know a better way to make new friends/arch enemies than to undeservedly win a race by using the spiny shell in the last lap, you tell me.
 There’s a Polaroid of me on the lobby wall by the way.
 Find it, make a picture of it and send it to me for a small imaginary present. www.starhostel.com.tw

 There, that was everything I wanted to share about Taipei.
 Did I forget anything?
 Do you want to add something to the story?
 Feel like congratulating me on my splendid work?
 Think I’m a borderline idiot who needs to hang himself with his internet cable before daring to post another shit article like this one?
 Do let me know in the comments below.